 -

-Attend a school in NY, NJ, or CT
+Attend a high school in New York, New Jersey, or Connecticut

 -

-Not have previously won or received an honorable mention in the JS Essay Contest
+Not have previously won or received an honorable mention in the John Sexton Essay Contest

 -

-Not be related to any member of the JS Scholars Program Team or a current judge
+Not be related to any member of the John Sexton Scholars Program Team or current judge

 Submission Guidelines